My adventure in hang gliding

 I learned what it meant to be part of a community of people whose sole purpose was to fly.
 We chased the hype that everyone was after and only a few achieve.
 We spent night after night roaming the island and searching for the next kick… ocean kayaking, biking, skateboarding, kiteboarding, surfing.
 But only until we could fly again.
 We did what we needed to survive, picking up shifts at the school, living on Mountain Dew and psyche.

-When we didn't teach on the dunes, we carpooled to the currituck Airport and took tandem hang gliding flights with the more experienced instructors.
+When we didn't teach on the dunes, we carpooled to the Currituck Airport and took tandem hang gliding flights with the more experienced instructors.
 That's where the bug really bit me – 2000 feet above the ground.
 If there was any question of my ever leaving the sport, it faded away like a stone thrown in the ocean.

 I had earned my Hang 1 certification earlier in the summer, endured the grueling (but insanely fun) mornings of June training and finally secured the coveted instructor shirt.
 As the season's halfway point passed, groups of us headed to Morningside Flight Park in New Hampshire to earn our Hang 2s.
 It was mountain time!